Ickaser/car-graph-viz/README.md

         * `"speed"` for speed limit
         * `"capacity"` for capacity factor (used to model high-density traffic)
         * `"weighted speed"` for speed limit adjusted for traffic (distinct for each direction of travel)
-        * `"population"` for the number of cars currently on the edge (distinct for each direction of travel).
+        * `"population"` is a list containing two lists (one for each direction of travel).
 This property is not accessed internally.
 * `graph.updateWeights()`: a function to call when using the weighted slowdown system.
 Using the `"population"` and `"capacity"` values for each edge, adjusts the `"weighted speed"` value.
 The `Position.update(displace)` function depends on that weighted speed if the weighted functionality is set to True.